 Code running in the browser is known as client-side code, and is primarily concerned with improving the appearance and behaviour of a rendered web page.
 This includes selecting and styling UI components, creating layouts, navigation, form validation, etc. By contrast, server-side website programming mostly involves choosing which content is returned to the browser in response to requests.
 Server-side code handles tasks like validating submitted data and requests, using databases to store and retrieve data, and sending the correct data to the client as required.

-Server-side code can be written in any number of programming languages — examples of popular server-side web languages include PHP, Python, Ruby, and ASP.NET.
+Server-side code can be written in any number of programming languages — examples of popular server-side web languages include PHP, Python, Ruby and C#.
 Server-side code has full access to the server operating system and the developer can choose what programming language (and specific version) they wish to use.

 Developers typically write their code using web frameworks.
 Web frameworks are collections of functions, objects, rules and other code constructs designed to solve common problems, speed up development, and simplify the different types of tasks faced in a particular domain.
 Again, while both client and server-side code use frameworks, the domains are very different, and hence so are the frameworks.
 Client-side web frameworks simplify layout and presentation tasks while server-side web frameworks provide a lot of “common” web server functionality that you might otherwise have to implement yourself (e.g. support for sessions, support for users and authentication, easy database access, templating libraries, etc.).